marc-villanueva/campfire-repl/README.md

     campfire_repl

 Instructions consist of the command to run first, followed by any parameters.
 If one ofthe parameters has a space or non alphanumeric characters, enclose it in double quotes.
+Commands have aliases for easier typing.
+They consist of the first letter of each word e.g. "show_users" becomes "su" and "join_room 123" becomes "jr 123".

     >> command arg1 "first_name.last_name" "my room"